dagrayvid/guidellm-reports/README.md

 # GuideLLM Reports

-> **Note**: This tool was created with mostly by an AI code generator (Cursor), and has not yet been thoroughly vetted by a human.
+> **Note**: This tool was created with an AI code generation tool (Cursor), and has not yet been thoroughly vetted by a human.
 Use at your own risk.

 A tool for analyzing and visualizing benchmark results from GuideLLM tests.
 This tool combines summary metrics analysis and per-request deep dives into a single HTML report with multiple tabs and interactive visualizations.